Think that you might be pregnant?

 Hormonal changes during early pregnancy slow down your digestive tract, making you feel more bloated than usual – similar to how you might feel when you’re PMS-ing.

-Those same hormones that are responsible for the bloating you might be experiencing?
+Those same hormones that are responsible for the bloating you might be experiencing may also be slowing things down for you the bathroom, too.

 Because your digestive tract is moving more slowly, food may not pass through as quickly – leaving you to deal with constipation issues.